ProudBenzene/Reverse1999Wiki-in-Obsidian/000-箱的构造/README/GUIDE_EN.md

 Some special fonts are used in this vault.
 To ensure the best reading experience, it is recommended to install the relevant fonts on your computer first.

 Skipping this step will only affect the presentation style of **the text content in the vault** and will NOT change the content of the vault itself.
-Therefore installing these fonts will not affect the use of the vault.
+Therefore whether installing these fonts will not affect the use of the vault.

-Suggested prerequisite fonts to be installed:
+Here are the suggested prerequisite fonts to be installed:

 - Comic Sans MS
 - 手札体-简